crazykid080/gag-bot-public/Privacy Policy.md

 We only collect:
 - **Your Discord user ID**
+- **Command usage and arguments** when an error occurs

-This data is necessary to identify users and enable app functionality.
+This data is necessary to identify users, enable app functionality, and assist with addressing errors.
 No other personal data is stored.

 ## 2. Message Handling

 Messages are processed **in real time** to provide functionality (e.g., respond to commands or perform actions).
 **We do not store or log message content.** Once processed, messages are immediately discarded.
+However, **if an error occurs**, the command and its arguments may be temporarily logged for debugging purposes.

 ## 3. How We Use Your Information

 We use your Discord user ID to:
 - Identify your account in our system
 - Personalize features tied to your usage
-- Enable customization, and tracking features
+- Enable customization and tracking features

+We may also use **command usage and arguments** in the event of an error to:
+- Diagnose and fix issues
+- Improve bot reliability and performance

 ## 4. Data Retention

 Your Discord user ID is retained as long as your account interacts with the App or until you request deletion.
+Error-related command data is stored temporarily and deleted after it is no longer needed for debugging.

 You may request data deletion at any time by:
 - Contacting us at **crazykid080@gmail.com**
 - Using the `/delete_user` command